-- and, if appropriate, will observe the child in their setting. - If appropriate, a referral will be made to the Speech and Language Therapy service.
-(SALT) When assessing a child, SALT may look at a range of areas: attention and concentration, listening skills, speech production, phonological awareness, expressive language skills, receptive language skills, auditory memory, sequencing, understanding of abstract and language concepts, vocabulary and naming, word retrieval, word order and sentence structure. - The SALT may offer the child a series of sessions to address the needs; this may be within or outside school. - The SALT will, where appropriate, provide school with resources to use with the child to support their progress.
-At this point the child may be discharged from the SALT team, but work can still be carried out at school - Any speech and language difficulty, which may impact on the child's progress in reading or writing, will be monitored through the school's internal tracking system. - If a child has an EHCP, their progress will be reviewed by the SENCo, together with parents and any outside agencies where appropriate, at an "Annual Review"
+language concepts, vocabulary and naming, word retrieval, word order and sentence structure.
+The SALT may offer the child a series of sessions to address the needs; this may be within or outside school.
+The SALT will, where appropriate, provide school with resources to use with the child to support their progress.
+At this point the child may be discharged from the SALT team, but work can still be carried out at school Any speech and language difficulty, which may impact on the child's progress in reading or writing, will be monitored through the school's internal tracking system.
+A If a child has an EHCP, their progress will be reviewed by the SENCo, together with parents and any outside agencies where appropriate, at an "Annual Review"